Mark1626/crochet-charts-py/README.md

 # Crochet Charts Py

 A Python-based application for creating and editing crochet charts.
+Built using DearPyGui.

 This project is a complete rewrite of [CrochetCharts](https://github.com/iPenguin/CrochetCharts).
-Stitch assets are taken from the original repo, licensed under GNU GPL.
+Credits to the original author(s) for their work.
+Stitch artwork is taken from the original repo, licensed by the author [iPenguin](https://github.com/iPenguin) under Creative Commons Attribution-ShareAlike ( cc by-sa 4.0 ).

 ## Installation